kykiefer/depression-detect/README.md

 For a code walkthrough, see the [src](https://github.com/kykiefer/depression-detect/tree/master/src) folder.

 ## Dataset
 All audio recordings and associated depression metrics were provided by the [DAIC-WOZ Database](http://dcapswoz.ict.usc.edu/), which was compiled by USC Institute of Creative Technologies and released as part of the 2016 Audio/Visual Emotional Challenge and Workshop ([AVEC 2016](http://sspnet.eu/avec2016/)).
-The dataset consists of 189 sessions, averaging 16 minutes, between a participant and virtual interviewer called Ellie, controlled by a human interviewer in another room.
-Prior to the interview, each participant completed a psychiatric questionnaire ([PHQ-8](http://patienteducation.stanford.edu/research/phq.pdf)) from which a binary classification for depression was derived as a truth label for each participant.
+The dataset consists of 189 sessions, averaging 16 minutes, between a participant and virtual interviewer called Ellie, controlled by a human interviewer in another room via a "[Wizard of Oz](https://en.wikipedia.org/wiki/Wizard_of_Oz_experiment)" approach.
+To create a binary “truth” classification (i.e., depressed, not depressed) for each participant, prior to the interview, each participant completed a psychiatric questionnaire ([PHQ-8](http://patienteducation.stanford.edu/research/phq.pdf)).

-A transcribed snippet is seen below:
+A representative transcribed interview excerpt is seen below:

 > **Ellie** Who’s someone that’s been a positive influence in your life?